Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The Lombards forced the local populations of the Po River delta to flee to the swampy lagoon islands that would later become the city of Venice.

 * Venice considered itself blessed by Saint Mark, whose relics resided in the cathedral of Saint Mark's.

+* The Contarini family is associated with Venice's Ca'd'Oro.